pseudonym42/Zametki/Python/What is GIL in Python.md

 Now, when a process runs your python code – it runs a python interpreter to execute your code.
 Your code now is run by a single primary thread.
 But If there are more than one thread involved into running your code then each thread has to get a lock (GIL) to run the python interpreter started by the process.
 Thus, only one thread can be in a state of execution at any point in time.

 You normally do not need to worry about GIL, unless you write C extensions or CPU-bound multi-threaded code.
-There are good visualisation article [The Python GIL Visualized](http://dabeaz.blogspot.com/2010/01/python-gil-visualized.html) and youtube talk about GIL by David Beazley:
+There are good visualisation article [The Python GIL Visualized](http://dabeaz.blogspot.com/2010/01/python-gil-visualized.html) and [youtube talk](https://www.youtube.com/watch?v=Obt-vMVdM8s) about GIL by David Beazley.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Obt-vMVdM8s" frameborder="0" allowfullscreen></iframe>

-&NewLine;
+---

 CPU-bound operation examples are math related calculations, image processing etc.